 Apple ID and iCloud Tips

-We'll primarily be explaining how to use Apple ID and iCloud with iOS5 in this tips page.
+We'll primarily be explaining how to use Apple ID and iCloud with iOS in this tips page.

-Apple iPads, iPods, and iPhones all use an operating system called iOS. iOS5 is the most current version, and supports Apple's iCloud, removing the need to sync devices via USB cables to a computer.
+Apple iPads, iPods, and iPhones all use an operating system called iOS. iOS5 was the first iOS to support Apple's iCloud, removing the need to sync devices via USB cables to a computer.
 You may still benefit from syncing via USB to a computer, but iOS5 and iCould provide tools so you don't have to.
-We'l refer to your iOS5 Device as an iPad for ease of using these tips, but it could be an iPhone, iPod, or future iOS5 device.
+We'll refer to your iOS5 Device as an iPad for ease of using these tips, but it could be an iPhone, iPod, or future iOS5 device.

 iOS5 uses an Apple ID in many locations.
 If you are the only user of all your iOS devices, a single Apple ID will serve all your needs and perform the way iOS was intended to work.
 If you are trying to manage a device or multiple devices for personal, work, family use, you will want to know the following about Applie IDs, how they work, and were to use them.